EnableSoftware/Enable.Extensions.Messaging/README.md

                 Password = "guest",
             };

+            // Using new RabbitMQQuorumQueueMessagingClientFactory(options) can be used to
-            var queueFactory = new RabbitMQMessagingClientFactory(options);
+            // create a quorum queue if the queue does not already exist. var queueFactory = new RabbitMQMessagingClientFactory(options);

             // A topic is a essentially a queue that we want to publish